urweb/urweb/README.md

 # Simple Installation

-The normal UNIX-style build and installation procedure works.
+The normal UNIX-style build and installation procedure works (where the `make` program needs to be GNU Make).

 ```sh
 ./configure